Tailwind Destinations

 Day 3 (Monday-Gnomes, Heroes and Sacrifice) ~ Today will be a full day so we’ll need to start immediately after breakfast to make our way further into southern Belgium as our tour takes us to Bastogne and into the Ardennes.
 This entire area is steeped in folklore, history and WWII events with US tank monuments scattered throughout the region.
 Upon leaving Dinant, we’ll proceed directly to Bastogne where, upon arrival, our group will be met by a local travel specialist to take us on a partial day tour of the Bastogne area.
 The Siege of Bastogne was an engagement in December 1944 between American and German forces which greatly influenced the outcome of WWII.

-Lunch will be on your own and afterwards, we’ll gather for a “Flanders Fields” tour that will take us to several significant WWI battlegrounds and memorials, including: Essex Farm (Advanced Dressing Station which inspired John McCrae’s poem “In Flanders Fields”), Pilckem Ridge (Gas Attack 1915), Langemarck German Cemetery, Vancouver Corner The Brooding Soldier Memorial, New Zealand War Memorial Gravenstafel, Tyne Cot Cemetery (The Third Battle of Ypres aka Passchendaele) and final stop on the tour Hill 62 (Sanctuary Wood) Museum with trenches, returning back to Ieper via Hellfire Corner.
+Day 5 (Wednesday- Flanders Poppies) ~August 23~After breakfast this morning, we’ll gather for drive to the town of Ypers for a “Flanders Fields” tour that will take us to several significant WWI battlegrounds and memorials, including: Essex Farm (Advanced Dressing Station which inspired John McCrae’s poem “In Flanders Fields”), Pilckem Ridge (Gas Attack 1915), Langemarck German Cemetery, Vancouver Corner The Brooding Soldier Memorial, New Zealand War Memorial Gravenstafel, Tyne Cot Cemetery (The Third Battle of Ypres aka Passchendaele) and final stop on the tour Hill 62 (Sanctuary Wood) Museum with trenches, returning back to Ieper via Hellfire Corner.

 Day 6 (Thursday- The Two Towers) ~This morning, after a wonderful breakfast of local breads, hams and produce at St Bernardus, we’ll leave Watou and make our way north for a stop in the town of Kortrijk, where we’ll be joined by a guide for a walking tour of this medieval town.
-From there, we’ll journey to The Gulden Spoor and Fenix Breweries for a visit with the owner/brewer who was once the youngest professional brewer in all of Belgium.
+From there, we’ll journey to The Gulden Spoor Brewery for a visit with the owner/brewer who was once the youngest professional brewer in all of Belgium.
 Lunch will be served in their affiliate restaurant.

 Just a short drive away, Rodenbach will be next on our itinerary.
 The brewery is known for its production of barrel-aged sour beers in the Flemish red style.
 This is a very unique and one of a kind brewery, registered as a national landmark and is well worth the visit.